L1apps/taskbox/about.md

 *   **Pin:** Click the pin icon to stick the task to the top of the list, regardless of sorting.
 *   **Dependencies:** Use the dropdown on the right of a task to select a prerequisite.
 You cannot complete a task until its dependency is finished.
 *   **Copy/Move:** Hover over a task description and click the "Copy" icon (two sheets of paper) to copy or move the task to another list.
+*   **Print:** Click the printer icon in the toolbar.
+This generates a minimalist checklist view (hiding all app interfaces, icons, and menus) perfect for grocery lists or hardcopy reports.
+Note: Printing is only available for lists containing tasks (not containers) and is disabled for empty lists.

 ### 📂 List Actions
 Hover over the list name or look at the sidebar toolbar to access actions: